PSESS2020/Vimsu_prototype/README.md

     6.14.5

 ### MongoDB
 You need a mongoDB account and an Atlas cluster to store account and conference data before hosting VIMSU.
-You can find more information about creating a cluster on the [official mongoDB website](https://docs.atlas.mongodb.com/tutorial/create-new-cluster/).
+You can create a mongoDB account here [official mongoDB registration site](https://account.mongodb.com/account/register/).
+Please follow the tutorial on how to create and setup an Atlas cluster here [official mongoDB create new cluster site](https://docs.atlas.mongodb.com/tutorial/create-new-cluster/).

 ### Azure Blob Storage
 You need an Azure storage account to store uploaded video files before hosting VIMSU.
-You can find more information about creating a storage account on the [official Microsoft website](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
+Please follow the tutorial about creating a storage account here on the [official Microsoft website](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).

 ## Installation
 Use the following command to create a local copy of this software on your computer.